 Function: Hawaii Foundation Seeds (HFS) is a university-sponsored organization that preserves collections of foundation (parent) seed stocks.
 It oversees collection, evaluation, increase and long-term storage primarily of tropical crops.
 It then provides foundation seed samples and services to the community.
 Certification of seeds is performed in Hawaii by the Hawaii Department of Agriculture (HDOA), and commercial sales performed by U. Hawaii’s Agric.
 Diagnostic and Service Center.

-Founding: HFS was founded in 1977 at the annual meeting of the Hawaii Crop Improvement Association (HCIA).
-HCIA had been established in 1970, evolving from CTAHR’s Seed Industry Council formed by Professor J. L. Brewbaker in 1964.
+Founding: HFS was founded in 1977 at the annual meeting of the Hawaii Crop Improvement Association (HCIA) that was established in 1970.
+HCIA evolved from CTAHR’s Seed Industry Council formed by J. L. Brewbaker in 1964.
 CTAHR’s corn trials prompted interest of Illinois Foundation Seeds and Cornnuts, Inc., who invited seedsmen for winter nurseries in Hawaii.
-In 1969 CTAHR’s Seed Industry Council convened the 1st Seed Industry Conference on Molokai with the theme “Corn Seed Production in Hawaii; Present Problems and Future Potential” (Brewbaker, ed., 1969).
+In 1969 CTAHR’s Seed Industry Council convened the 1st Seed Industry Conference on Molokai with the theme “Corn Seed Production in Hawaii: Present Problems and Future Potential” (Brewbaker, ed., 1969).
 See references for a detailed history of the industry.